thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 ##### Thomas:

-- As a college student, I want an easy and idle game to play in class, so that I focus better on lectures.
+- As a parent, I want to be able to set screen time restrictions on my child's game, so that they might spend less time online
     - Priority: 1
-    - Estimation: 10
+    - Estimation: 2
-- As a casual gamer, I want to play a fun and relaxing game, so that I can unwind with friends at the end of the day.
+- As an artist, I want to be able to customize my palette, so that I can paint with my favorite colors
-    - Priority: 3
+    - Priority: 8
     - Estimation: 5